GEOS-ESM/GEOSmie/README.md

 # GEOSmie

-See [here (TBD)](tbd) for a full documentation.
+See [Kemppinen et al. 2002 (https://gmao.gsfc.nasa.gov/pubs/docs/Kemppinen1447.pdf)](tbd) for a full documentation.
 Below is a brief summary of the structure and usage of the package.

 The package consists of the following parts: